percula/planter_info_gardenplanter/docs/gardens.md

 If you see a circle with 4× in it, that indicates you can plant 4 plants in that square.
 Each square is one square foot (or 1/9 square meter).
 For more information, see [Plant Spacing](https://info.gardenplanter.app/plants#spacing)

+## Quick Plant mode

+You can speed up planting with "quick plant mode":

+1. Make sure the quick plant switch is enabled.

+<span class="iconify" data-icon="mdi-checkboxes-marked-circle-outline"></span>

+2. Drag and drop the first plant.
+  - If you correctly turned on quick plant mode, it will say "Tap to quick plant" in the bar above the garden after dragging the first plant.
+3. Simply tap on squares to quickly plant subsequent plants.

 ## Sharing garden screenshots

 1. From the garden view, tap the ⋮ icon and select "Share screenshot".